Sustainability and nutrition

 - Feed unavoidable leftovers to a biogas plant to generate electricity.

-The organic assortment in our refectories and cafeterias is becoming increasingly diverse.
-We offer only organic coffee and cocoa, as well as a variety of organic teas.
+The organic range in our canteens and cafeterias is becoming increasingly diverse.
+We only offer organic coffee and cocoa as well as various organic teas.
 In 2019, we purchased 6,240 kilos of coffee and 38,080 bags of tea.
-We purchase many dairy products as well as some poultry products from organic farms in northern Germany, with 99.9 percent of dairy products being organic.
-Ingredients such as tofu, bulgur, quinoa and whole-grain pasta are processed exclusively in organic quality and labeled in our food offerings.
-You can find out more about organic on the information portal on organic farming.
+We purchase many dairy products, such as milk, sour cream and quark, as well as some poultry products from organic farms in northern Germany.
+Ingredients such as tofu, bulgur, quinoa and wholemeal pasta are exclusively organic and are labelled as such in our menu.
+Overview of organic products at the Studentenwerk

 We buy the meat from different suppliers in northern Germany, depending on the type of animal.
 You can read more about the requirements for keeping the animals here: